1991 French Open – Men's singles

 Jim Courier defeated Andre Agassi in the final, 3–6, 6–4, 2–6, 6–1, 6–4 to win the men's singles tennis title at the 1991 French Open.
+It was his first major singles title.

-Andres Gomez was the defending champion, but did not compete this year.
+Andrés Gómez was the reigning champion, but did not compete this year.

 Boris Becker was attempting to complete the career Grand Slam, but lost to Agassi in the semifinals.

 Seeds

 The seeded players are listed below.
 Jim Courier is the champion; others show the round in which they were eliminated.